 I was in a zoo in 2009, watching chimpanzees.
 It was a hot day, and some people were giving water to the chimps.
-A child, he was drinking coke, shook the tin of coke, the fluid hit the wire fence, and some drops went into a male chimp’s eye.
+A child, who was drinking coke, shook the tin of coke, the fluid hit the wire fence, and some drops went into a male chimp’s eye.
 Chimps hate water, they hate being wet.
-He got angry, and punched a timber, like a human being would do.
+He got angry and punched a timber like a human being would do.
 Wow, it was a strong punch.
 Even a pro boxer would be knocked out.

 The video published by Scientific American titled Why Are Chimpanzees Stronger Than Humans? below claims that chimps have 3 to 5 times the strength of humans.
 According to the American popular science magazine, the main difference in strength between humans and chimpanzees most likely has to do with the neurological control of the muscles.